vanderwal/sensemakingthing-upskilling/content/situation.md

 ## Research access
 ### Who I need to hear from
-Need to check with people like Dana Chisnell to find sources for research on election / polling fact checking research.
+Need to check with known people in voting system improvments to find sources for research on election / polling fact checking research.
 Connect with local government election information as an evidence source.
 Academic research projects and focus research.

 ### What I can't reach alone — and how I might
 Need: Election polling facts and changes